-In providing brokering services, PKO BP Securities will provide its Customers with information and afford them protection depending on the category they have been assigned to.
-The scope of the information provided and protection afforded to respective Customer categories is described in Appendix 2 to this Information.
+In rendering brokerage services, PKO BP Securities will provide its Customers with information and will afford them protection depending on the category to which respective Customers have been assigned.
+The scope of information provided and protection afforded to respective Customer categories is described in Appendix no. 2 to this Information.

-Policy for executing orders and acting in the Customer's best interest
+Policy for executing instructions and acting in the Customer's best interest

-PKO BP Securities has implemented detailed rules of executing the Customers' orders.
-A description of the policy for executing orders and acting in the best interest of the Customer in force at PKO BP Securities is presented in Appendix 3 to this Information.
+Detailed principles for executing the Customers' orders are implemented at PKO BP Securities.
+A description of the policy for executing orders at PKO BP Securities and acting in the Customer's best interest is enclosed with this Information as Appendix no. 3.

-Rules for managing conflicts of interest
+Terms for managing conflicts of interest

-PKO BP Securities manages conflicts of interest in accordance with the principles described in Appendix 4 to this Information.
+PKO BP Securities manages conflicts of interest in accordance with the principles described in Appendix no. 4 to this Information.

-Rules for accepting and giving pecuniary and non-pecuniary gratifications
+Terms for accepting and giving pecuniary and non-pecuniary inducement

-The rules for accepting or granting pecuniary and non-pecuniary gratifications in force at PKO BP Securities are described in Appendix 5 to this Brochure.
+A description of the terms for accepting or giving pecuniary and non-pecuniary inducements in force at PKO BP Securities is enclosed with this Information as Appendix no. 5.

-Information on fees and costs incurred by Customers of PKO BP Securities
+Information on fees and costs incurred by the Customers of PKO BP Securities

-General information on the fees and costs incurred by the Customers of PKO BP Securities is presented in Appendix 6 to this Information.
+General information on the fees and costs incurred by the Customers of PKO BP Securities is enclosed herewith as Appendix no. 6.